IP Ingress Protection.

 It should be noted that the system of quantifying degrees of protection does not relate to protection against corrosion or rust.

-The level of protection is indicated by the letters IP followed by a 2 of 3 digit number.
+The level of protection is indicated by the letters IP followed by a 2 or 3-digit number.

 Example: IP65 protected solenoid valve the coil would 6 Dust Tight and 5 Protected against water jets from any direction.
 When used in combination with a DIN43650 electrical connector, the classification of the connector must be equal too or better than the coil IP rating MUST BE fitted correctly with the connector and gasket and the correct size of cable to suit the cable gland, i.e. connectors with PG8 will clamp effectively against a cable diameter 6mm to 8mm and PG11 will clamp effectively against cable diameter 8mm to 10mm or PG6 5mm to 6 mm cable.